Pat Green: Music career

 Green began his music career as an 18-year-old at Texas Tech University in Lubbock playing small gigs at bars and clubs around the city.
-In 1995, he independently recorded and released a series of albums produced by artist Lloyd Maines (also the father of Natalie Maines of The Chicks) using money borrowed from his parents.
+In 1995, he independently recorded and released a series of albums produced by Lloyd Maines using money borrowed from his parents.
 Green did not commit fully to a music career until 1997 when his stepfather fired him from his job as a fuel wholesaler.
 Green had been counting his money from a weekend of singing and his stepfather knew he would need motivation to fully involve himself in music.

 After committing to performing, Green drew the attention of Willie Nelson and joined a tour featuring Nelson and several famous country musicians.
 Green's appearance at the 1998 Willie Nelson 4th of July Picnic was his first step towards nationwide recognition, and he soon was playing sold out shows in Texas.
 He was sponsored by Miller Lite and sold more than 250,000 albums, even without signing a major label recording contract.

 Green's first major-label recorded album, Three Days, repackaged his best pre-major songs and new tracks with modern sound engineering.
 The album was released to acclaim in 2001.
 The adventurous, Beatles-influenced "Wave on Wave", was released in 2003 and the title track reached No. 3 on the charts by the end of the year.
 The album featured pop flourishes and sound engineering which was incrementally more compressed than that of "Three Days" but dramatically more so than that of his independent releases.
 The Christian-tinged title track remains Green's top career hit.

 Green's mid-2000s period aimed to capitalize on his album, Wave on Wave commercial achievement, written by Billy Joe Parton.
 Green achieved some critical and popular success but was unable to match his prior success and some labeled him a "sellout."
 In late 2004, "Lucky Ones" was Green's third and final CD release on the Universal/Republic Records label.
 Despite weak label support, the album peaked at No. 6 on the U.S. country charts.
 He joined popular country music artists including Keith Urban, Gretchen Wilson, Dave Matthews Band, and Kenny Chesney on major tours.
 Green released his album Cannonball in 2006.
 CMT questioned the album saying it was reaching for the "uninspired pop sound of today’s Nashville," with songs "starting to sound too much alike" and "crossing the line into Nashville pop" and perhaps not "honest and natural."
 Green acknowledged that he needed hits to sustain the career that he wanted.